Jmunapo/eml_to_csv/README.md

 # eml_to_csv
-.emal files in folder to csv document
+.eml files in folder to csv document